legorovers/pirover_simulator/README.md

 ## Contributing

-This project makes use of the [`pre-commit`](https://pre-commit.com/) package to ensure code is up to standard, before committing any changes, ensure you have installed all it from the instructions in [Install](#install) and then run `pre-commit install` in the repository
+This project makes use of the [`pre-commit`](https://pre-commit.com/) package to ensure code is up to standard, before committing any changes, ensure you have installed the pip packages from the instructions in [Install](#install) and then run `pre-commit install` in the repository